Mrchazaaa/pi-lights/README.md

 <a href='https://www.youtube.com/watch?v=ZpO6WK41Bb8&ab_channel=Mrchazaaa "Lights Demonstration"'><image src="./videoImage.png"></a>

-As the project has grown it has come to encompass a wider range of hom automation functionality, including:
+As the project has grown it has come to encompass a wider range of home automation functionality, including:
 * Alexa welcome message on arrival.
 * Automatic lights-out timer.